estfernan/boost/docs/simulation.rst

 Simulation Study - Example
 ======================================

-SMP-Gym website (https://lce.biohpc.swmed.edu/smp_gym) provides a comprehensive comparison of different SV gene identification methods on simulated data.
+STAR website (https://lce.biohpc.swmed.edu/smp_gym) provides a comprehensive comparison of different SV gene identification methods on simulated data.
 Here we provide an example to demonstrate how to implement these methods on the simulated data.

 Load Data
 ------------------------